MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/9-identification-authentication-failures.md

 The Identification and Authentication failures category covers weaknesses in confirming a user's identity, authentication, and session management in protection against authentication-related attacks.

-As discussed earlier, authentication is a process in which a user provides credentials that are then compared to those stored in an operating system, database, app or resource.
+As discussed earlier, authentication is a process in which a user provides credentials that are then compared to credentials stored by identity provider.
 If they match, users authenticate successfully, and can then perform actions that they're authorized for.
 Authorization refers to the process that determines what a user is allowed to do.

 There are many techniques used by attackers to exploit broken authentication.
 The result may be temporary or permanent information leaks or account hijacking.